RandomStudio/tether/README.md

 The most basic Tether system comprises:

 1. An MQTT broker (see [brokers/README](brokers/README.md) for instructions on setting one up)
-2. A Tether agent capable of _publishing_ messages encoded in MessagePack format
+2. At least one Tether Agent capable of _publishing_ messages encoded in MessagePack format
-3. A Tether agent capable of _receiving (subscribing to)_ messages, decoding in MessagePack format
+3. At least one Tether Agent capable of _receiving (subscribing to)_ messages, decoding in MessagePack format

 ### GUI